 CAPE CANAVERAL, Fla. – NASA has announced the 18 astronauts who are part of the agency’s Artemis program, which aims to send humans back to the moon and eventually send the first humans to Mars.

-The class of 11 NASA astronauts and two Canadian astronauts were selected in 2017 from a candidate pool of more than 18,000 applicants.
+The class of 18 astronauts was selected in 2017 from a candidate pool of more than 18,000 applicants.

 Dr. Francisco ‘Frank’ Rubio

 Dr. Francisco “Frank” Rubio, a U.S. Army lieutenant colonel, is originally from Miami.
 He earned a bachelor’s degree in international relations at the U.S. Military Academy at West Point, New York, and a doctorate of medicine from the Uniformed Services University of the Health Sciences in Bethesda, Maryland.
 Rubio has accumulated more than 1,100 hours as a Blackhawk helicopter pilot, including 600 hours of combat and imminent danger time.
 He was serving as a surgeon for the 3rd Battalion of the Army’s 10th Special Forces Group at Fort Carson, Colorado, before coming to NASA.